ekluthra/RobinGood/README.md

 # RobinGood

 ## Inspiration
-We wanted to make investing more community based, accessible, and beneficial to society.
+Over the past month we’ve seen how well collective retail investing can bring people together.
+Many people made great profits from Gamestop and other commonly shorted stocks, and ended up donating all of it to their local food shelters, homeless shelters, and charities.
+Our goal is that we wanted to make investing more community based, accessible, and beneficial to society.

 ## What it does
 Allows people to trade stocks by democratic voting, and donate their capital gains to charity.